 Related: What is lead generation?

+In lead generation, leads are companies who have expressed interest in your specific offering (product or service).
+Qualified leads also have expressed interest but also meet certain criteria set by you to gauge their level of interest and ability to purchase your product or service.
 Qualifying leads is a great way to understand the value in your sales pipeline at any one point and make sure your sales team is focused on closing high-value leads.

 Types of lead qualification